 Here is a list of things you’ll need to make this eyeliner:

 - A small empty container to store the product

 - Loose pigment or eyeshadow in any color

 How To Make Eye Liner With Eye Shadow:

 Follow the steps to make your very own eyeliner with eyeshadow:

 Wash your hands to sanitize them.
 Then, take the eyeshadow of your choice.
 It has to be in powder form.
 Check the expiry date of the products before making the eyeliner.
-If you wish to make shimmery or satiny eyeliner, go for powder eye shadows, which contain shimmer or glitter particles.
-If you want a matte finish for your homemade eyeliner, then go for waterproof powder eyeshadows in matte finish.
-You could also use an affordable powder blush, highlight powder or any loose pigment for making this eyeliner.
+If you wish to make shimmery or satiny eyeliner, go for powder eye shadows, which contain shimmer or glitter particles. .
+If you want a matte finish for your eyeliner, then go for powder eyeshadows in a matte finish.
+You could also use a powder blush, highlight powder, or any loose pigment for making a powder eyeliner.
 Here, I have used my favorite purple eyeshadow from the Lakme eye shadow palette in Tanjore Rush to make the eyeliner.

 Now, add a few drops of water to the powder eye shadow for creating a liquid-like consistency.
 If you have refreshing eye drops, you can also use it instead of water to make the eyeliner.

 You can also use a mixing medium to turn your powder eye shadow into eyeliner.
 Award-winning makeup artist Rachel Duncan says, “It’s a PRO makeup artist’s favorite!
 Instead of buying liquid liners in different colors, you can use the shadow palettes you already have with a few drops of mixing medium, and BOOM, a creamy liquid liner that dries down beautifully!”